halnasri/nlohmann_json/TSF/README.md

     If any relevant behaviour of the library changes, adapt the documentation.
     Additionally, if any additional tests were added, or existing tests were changed, carefully investigate whether these warrant an amendment of the documentation.
 12. Merge into the ``main`` branch of eclipse-score/inc_nlohmann_json.
-13. Create a new release tag, following semantic versioning.
+13. Create a new release tag in eclipse-score/inc_nlohmann_json, following semantic versioning.

 # Update concept for the TSF documentation